OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-022.md

 ## Psalm 22:16

 > For dogs have surrounded me;
-> A pack of dogs has encircled me;
+> Like a pack, evildoers encircle me;
 > They have pierced my hands and my feet.

 ## Psalm 22:17